Are you using Git in your development workflow only to stop short of using it in your code deployment because your host only offers FTP?

 A Nice Discount for My Friends 🙂

 If you haven’t tried out WP Engine yet, today is your day.
-Get 20% off your first payment with coupon code wpe20off and an extra 2 months free if you sign up for an annual plan.
+Get 3 months free with an annual plan with coupon code WPE3FREE.

 The most basic hosting plan (Personal) includes git push integration, staging sites, transferrable installs (for passing billing to a client), and more.